schrht/virt-perf-scripts/README.md

 # FIO test

-This tool is designed to run an FIO benchmark in guest.
+This tool is designed for running an FIO benchmark in guest.

 ## Prepare the guest